helcomsecretariat/SOM/docs/development/further-development.md

 ## Ecosystem services and benefits

 The ecosystem services share similarities with the states, and could also be implemented as a table, linking the states to the ecosystem services by ID along with a multiplier to reflect the ecosystem service levels.
 These levels would then be affected by the total pressure load reductions accordingly.
+From the ecosystem services, the benefits and their produced value could then be determined.

+However, the inclusion of these have not been completely mapped out, and as such a solution on their complete implementation is not produced here.

+Once identified, it is likely that these calculations can be added after those in `build_changes()` in `som_app.py`.

+## Impacts on human well-being

+The impacts on human well-being are dependent on the Value properties calculated from the Ecosystem benefits, as well as the Cost property derived from the measures.
+To achieve this, the measures data needs to be expanded to include the cost of each measure.
+Given the input data, the impacts should act as a transformation function, using the values and costs to produce the impact-incentive and impact-measure interaction data.
+This data could likely take the form as similar multipliers detailed previously on this page.
+However, as the transformation functions were not mapped out at the time of writing, a solution on their implementation is not produced here.

+## Incentives

+The incentives once again work as multipliers, this time on the coverage and implementation properties of the measures in the cases data, and thus requires linking of the incentives to either the cases or measures data.
+However, due to not being mapped out, a solution is not included here.